 Before and after the Civil War, free people of color and formerly enslaved African Americans left the plantations and settled in places where they established their own communities even incorporating some into independent, self governed municipalities.
 These early pioneers were the first African American “placemakers” in America.
 In every state across America, blacks settled themselves into clusters of freedmen sometimes referred to as colonies, settlements and towns.
 It is estimated that more than 1200 places were settled by blacks in America.

 These places have not been fully accredited or recognized for their contributions to American history.
 Now today, we are faced with disappearing places as a result of gentrification and other compromising forces.
 Preserving Communities of Color is a national movement that focuses on protecting and preserving these communities and renewing them into inclusive places and cultural destinations.

 Only 8% of the landmarks listed on the National Register of Historic Places represent places of color.
-The 8% includes Native American, Latino and Asian American.
+Along with African Americans, that 8% includes Native American, Latino and Asian American.
 Brent Leggs, National Trust Officer

 ABOUT OUR MOVEMENT

 WHY WE EXIST

 The contributions of people of African descent in America is an undertold story.
 The places they settled after slavery are rich in culture and heritage.
 Our movement consist of activities that help identify, document, promote and preserve historic places of color.
 We believe that these places can thrive once again if the assets, energy, capacity and love for these places at the local level can be nurtured by effective shifts in public policy, coordinated advocacy, mutual learning about what works, and careful, strategic implementation.

 ABOUT OUR WORK